IceRaptor/HumanResources/README.md

 ## TODO

+I don't remember the back part of that, but the first part sounds like me.

+@FrostRaptor (ping for later discovery) List for pilotdef requests -Salary fields (salaryMulti, salaryExponent)
+-Forced Favored Faction and/or Hated Faction, ignoring anything randomly generated in favor of the forced ones -Flag to set to ignore head hunting on a pilot (some pilots are fanatically loyal or put their word over the paycheck)
+Thought: would it be possible for HR to allow me to add a few fields to ronin such as special price modifiers or forced faction preferences?
+We have a number of pilots who have faction allegiances in their backgrounds and having them get fixed faction prefs would make a great deal of sense.
+Can remove those.
+Thought: would it be possible for HR to allow me to add a few fields to ronin such as special price modifiers or forced faction preferences?
+We have a number of pilots who have faction allegiances in their backgrounds and having them get fixed faction prefs would make a great deal of sense.

+@FrostRaptor I did think of something else I'd like in HumanResources: the ability to make "ronin" vee crews/mechtech crews/medtech crews (and I guess aerospace?) with unique icons and everything, so you could get lucky and find a special crew out there

+- Skirmish bay is broken; according to BD it just doesn't load at all
+- Dialog during AAR that shows all attitude adjustments
+- Set favored/hated faction lists

 * Abilities for combat crews need to be auto-generated
 	- Be aware of https://github.com/bloodydoves/BattleTech-Advanced/tree/development/Abilifier which adds multiple abilities